Atlassian Intelligence Edit Content: The ultimate 2026 guide

 • Pull out a list of action items from a page of meeting notes.

-• Get a summary of a long comment history in a Jira ticket so you can get up to speed without reading every single reply.
+• Get a summary of a long comment history in a Jira ticket so you can get up to speed in seconds.

 In Confluence: For documentation drafts

-Atlassian Intelligence is pretty good for banging out first drafts of articles in Confluence.
-It helps teams get past writer's block and can keep the tone consistent across their documentation, which definitely helps speed things up.
+Atlassian Intelligence is great for banging out first drafts of articles in Confluence.
+It helps teams get moving quickly and can keep the tone consistent across their documentation, which helps speed up the entire publishing process.

 In Jira & JSM: For ticket and comment clarity

-In Jira and Jira Service Management, the AI can help agents and developers write clearer, more organized updates.
-It might reformat a messy block of text into a proper user story or help a support agent soften their tone before replying to a frustrated customer.
+In Jira and Jira Service Management, the AI helps agents and developers write clearer, more organized updates.
+It can reformat notes into a proper user story or help a support agent craft a more empathetic reply.

 Pricing and setup

-So, how much does it cost?
-It's typically included in Premium and Enterprise plans for products like Jira, Trello, and Bitbucket.
+So, how does it work?
+It's included in Premium and Enterprise plans for products like Jira, Trello, and Bitbucket.
 For Confluence, it's also available on the Standard plan.

-Beyond editing: A better way to use AI with unified knowledge
+Beyond editing: Enhancing your workflow with unified knowledge

 FeatureAtlassian Intelligenceeesel AI

-Knowledge SourcesLimited to Atlassian products (Jira, Confluence)Connects to 100+ apps (Confluence, GDocs, Slack, Zendesk, etc.)
+Knowledge SourcesNative to Atlassian products (Jira, Confluence)Connects to 100+ apps (Confluence, GDocs, Slack, Zendesk, etc.)

-Primary FunctionContent editing & generation assistantAutonomous agent for ticket resolution, triage, & Q&A
+Primary FunctionContent editing & generation assistantAI agent for ticket resolution, triage, & Q&A

-Pricing ModelBundled into expensive plansTransparent, predictable pricing based on interactions
+Pricing ModelBundled into high-value plansTransparent, predictable pricing based on interactions

-• Unify all your knowledge, instantly: Don't let your AI be limited by where you store your info. eesel AI can learn from past tickets in Zendesk, internal guides in Google Docs, and conversations in Slack, giving complete answers based on everything your company knows.
+• Unify all your knowledge, instantly: You don't have to choose between where you store your info. eesel AI can learn from past tickets in Zendesk, internal guides in Google Docs, and conversations in Slack, while you continue to use Jira's excellent tools for your core workflows.

-• Go live in minutes, not months: Instead of a massive, platform-wide upgrade, you can connect your helpdesk and knowledge sources with a few clicks and start automating simple tickets the same day.
-It's a completely self-serve experience.
+• Go live in minutes: You can connect your helpdesk and knowledge sources with a few clicks and start automating simple tickets the same day.
+It's a completely self-serve experience that enhances your existing Jira setup.

-• Test with confidence: eesel AI has a simulation mode that lets you see exactly how it would have handled thousands of your past tickets before you turn it on for live customers.
-This takes the guesswork out of the equation and proves the value upfront.
+• Test with confidence: eesel AI has a simulation mode that lets you see exactly how it would have handled thousands of your past tickets.
+This proves the value of your AI strategy upfront, giving you the best of both worlds.

 Is Atlassian Intelligence Edit Content the right AI for your team?

-Ready to see what a truly connected AI can do for your team?
+Ready to see how a connected AI can enhance your team's workflow?
 Set up your first AI agent with eesel AI in minutes.

 Frequently asked questions